-This workshop is based on Foreign Office files, which contain reports, correspondence and telegrams from British diplomats and other officials based in Russia during the revolution.
+This workshop draws on Foreign Office reports, correspondence and telegrams from British diplomats and other officials based in Russia during the revolution.
 These files offer a detailed and vivid account of the rapidly unfolding events in March 1917.

 This session can be delivered as a